Introduction

 Well that flew by - a whole year with your tiny human.
 Time to celebrate.
-Since they won’t remember their first birthday, it’s probably more a party for you to celebrate baby’s amazing progress in their first year of life.
-But it does make a great photo op and it’s a good excuse for all your friends and family to get together.
+Their first birthday is a special milestone, creating an opportunity for you to celebrate baby’s amazing progress in their first year of life.
+It’s a good excuse for all your friends and family to get together and makes a great photo op.
 Oh, and cake - it’s a wonderful excuse for cake.

 To help inspire you we’ve got some fun first birthday party ideas and things to bear in mind when planning their birthday bash.